Header image courtesy of Francesco Bonino (via Shutterstock)

 Also known as the Pathological Institute and the Bacteriological Institute, the Hong Kong Museum of Medical Sciences was first opened in 1906.
 Designed in the Edwardian style with red bricks and white pillars, this was Hong Kong’s original purpose-built public health and medical laboratory.
 By the end of the nineteenth century, bacteriological studies in Hong Kong were still underdeveloped and only temporary facilities for such examinations were available until this institution was established.

 In 1972, the Institute was relocated to Victoria Road and the building was then used as a storeroom for pathology service for the Health Department.
 The building was declared a monument in 1990.
-In 1995, it was handed over to the Hong Kong Museum of Medical Sciences Society and converted to a public museum.
+In 1995, it was handed over to the Hong Kong Museum of Medical Sciences Society and converted into a public museum.

 Hong Kong Museum of Medical Sciences, 2 Caine Lane, Sheung Wan